Career burnout is becoming increasingly common and is a hot topic lately, particularly for physicians and other healthcare workers.

 Consider grocery pickup or delivery services.
 The money spent on the service will likely be offset by the decrease in impulse purchases.

 Before you head out, pay the $100 for five years of Global Entry which also gets you into the TSA Pre✓ line.
 Trust me; it’s so worth it.
 You’ll save both time and hassle.
+There are numerous credit cards that will give you this benefit, as well.

 A $15 Uber ride might get you across town in ten minutes whereas the $3 public transportation option would take closer to an hour.
 A $15 an hour babysitter buys you more time for restorative date nights.